I don’t know about you, but I get almost as much feel good mileage from travel planning as from the trip itself.

-This year we are planning to visit Stockholm, and a road trip might be a great way to see more of Sweden, as well as Denmark and Norway.
-These are known to be expensive countries, so we’ll have to figure out some ways to stretch our budget.
+We recently visited Stockholm, but a road trip might be a great way to see more of Sweden, as well as Denmark and Norway.
+These are relatively expensive countries, so we would have to figure out some ways to stretch our budget.

 Alternates to the most popular big cities

 One way of stretching your European vacation budget is to visit alternatives to the most popular destinations like Paris or Rome.
-We might visit Portugal, one of Europe’s least expensive countries, but with great architecture, food and culture.
+Portugal is a great example, being one of Europe’s least expensive countries, but with great architecture, food and culture.
 Other options might be the Le Marche region of Italy, or Eastern European countries such as Hungary or Montenegro.
 While still popular with travelers, some of these options are less busy, and less expensive.

 Tokyo is a must-see if you are visiting Japan, but for something completely different, check out the mountainous northern island of Hokkaido.
 It’s a popular recommendation this year, as the Hokkaido Shinkansen high-speed train from Tokyo will begin service in March.
 Hokkaido is known for it’s wilderness areas with outdoor activities such as skiing or hiking, and Sapporo’s famous snow festival with enormous ice sculptures.
 Hokkaido is also a great food destination, with fresh seafood, dairy, produce and delicious local dishes such as soup curry.
 If you go to Hokkaido, be sure to visit Otaru, a picturesque small harbor city northwest of Sapporo.
 In addition to the rail link, it’s easy to fly from Tokyo Haneda to Sapporo with more than 80 flights per day.

 More dream destinations for 2019

 - MATERA, ITALY and PLOVDIV, BULGARIA | In 2019, Matera and Plovdiv are the European Capitals of Culture.